RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

 3. :ref:`ConveRTFeaturizer`
 4. :ref:`LanguageModelFeaturizer`

-If your training data is in English, we recommend using the ``ConveRTFeaturizer``.
+If your training data is in English, we recommend using the :ref:`ConveRTFeaturizer`.
-The advantage of the ``ConveRTFeaturizer`` is that it doesn't treat each word of the user message independently, but creates a contextual vector representation for the complete sentence.
-For example, if you have a training example, like: "can I book a car?", and Rasa is asked to predict the intent for "I need a ride from my place", since the contextual vector representation for both examples are already very similar, the intent classified for both is highly likely to be the same.
+The advantage of the :ref:`ConveRTFeaturizer` is that it doesn't treat each word of the user message independently, but creates a contextual vector representation for the complete sentence.
+For example, if you have a training example, like: "Can I book a car?", and Rasa is asked to predict the intent for "I need a ride from my place", since the contextual vector representation for both examples are already very similar, the intent classified for both is highly likely to be the same.
 This is also useful if you don't have enough training data.

-An alternative to ``ConveRTFeaturizer`` is the ``LanguageModelFeaturizer`` which uses pre-trained language models such as BERT, GPT-2, etc. to extract similar contextual vector representations for the complete sentence.
+An alternative to :ref:`ConveRTFeaturizer` is the :ref:`LanguageModelFeaturizer` which uses pre-trained language models such as BERT, GPT-2, etc. to extract similar contextual vector representations for the complete sentence.
 See :ref:`HFTransformersNLP` for a full list of supported language models.

 If your training data is not in English you can also use a different variant of a language model which